vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

 Job Title Prediction from Tweets Using Word Embedding and Deep Neural Networks

 ## Description
-Here is the official implementation of our [paper](https://drive.google.com/file/d/1m4jL2300ChtihBlAp3TMh1N_U097mFPv/view?usp=sharing) submitted at the ICEE conference.
+Here is the official implementation of our [paper](https://ieeexplore.ieee.org/document/9827265) accepted at the ICEE conference.
 ## Getting Started

 ### Dependencies